Skip to main content

 At the completion of this unit, you should be able to:

 • LO1.
-Develop an understanding of a range of research approaches in the social sciences, including the ontological and epistemological foundations of different approaches.
+Develop an understanding of a range of philosophical worldviews and research approaches in the social sciences.

 • LO2.
-Develop an understanding of the building blocks of research in the social sciences, including research questions, hypotheses, causal inference, and case selection.
+Develop an understanding of the building blocks of research design in the social sciences, including research questions and hypotheses.

 • LO3.
-Develop familiarity with commonly used methodological tools in empirical research including interviews, focus groups, surveys and introductory statistical methods.
+Develop familiarity with commonly used methodological tools in empirical research, including surveys, introductory statistical methods, and qualitative data coding.

 • LO4.
 Develop skills to critically engage with research in the social sciences, by understanding the processes by which research is conducted and the strengths and weaknesses of different approaches.